lucaswerkmeister/cheats/README.md

   * `sh`: Doesn't work at all.
 Even if you fix the easy stuff (`function x` -> `x()`, `[[ ... ]]` -> `[ ... ]`), it still does some weird stuff so that the filenames are messed up.
 Not sure why.
   * `zsh`: Works as long as there is only one argument; invoke with `cheats "git commit 1"` instead of `cheats git commit 1`.
 There's probably a simple fix if you know `zsh`, but I don't.
-  * `csh`: Doesn't work at all.
-I also have no knowledge of this shell, so I don't know if it even could work.
+  * `csh`, `ksh`: Doesn't work at all.
+I also have no knowledge of these shells, so I don't know if it even could work.

 Other than your shell, the following commands are used: `printf`, `basename`, `head`, `tail`, `sed`.
 For `dpkg`: With the exception of `sed`, they are all part of `coreutils`. `sed` is part of package `sed`.